manu-sj/hands-on-personalized-recommender/README.md

 **Recommendation:** While you can follow the installation guide directly, we strongly recommend reading the accompanying articles to gain a complete understanding of the recommender system.

-## 💡 Questions and troubleshooting
+## 💡 Questions and Troubleshooting

 Have questions or running into issues?
 We're here to help!